technogodCEO/fibcalc/full-history-and-notes.md

 ### v0.3.1

 1. Formatting changes in README.
-2. A bug fix in which lst function will only print out primes.
+2. A bug fix in which the lst function will only print out primes.
-3. A bux fix in which infinite list function will not print.
+3. A bug fix in which the infinite list function will not print.

 ## v0.3